Skip to Content

 1. Linear

-cardinality: "one_to_one" - Description: Task A completes -> Task B is created.
+• Description: Task A completes -> Task B is created.
+The result data from A becomes the input_data for B.

 2. Fan-out

-cardinality: "one_to_many" - Description: Task A returns an array.
-The system creates multiple sub-tasks running in parallel.
+• Description: Task A returns an array (e.g., a list of 5 lessons).
+The system creates 5 B Tasks running in parallel.

-- Split Path: Defines the path to the array within the JSON (e.g.,
+• Split Path: Defines the path to the array within the JSON (e.g., result.modules).

 3. Parallel Branches

-next_ids: ["branch_A", "branch_B"] - Description: Task A completes -> Simultaneous creation of Task B1 and Task B2.
-These branches run independently.
+• Description: Task A completes -> Simultaneous creation of Task B1 (Slides) and Task B2 (Quiz).
+These two branches run independently.

 Advantages

-- Flexibility: Modify a process by updating the JSON config (GRT) in the DB without editing n8n workflows.
+• Flexibility: To modify a process (add or reorder steps), simply update the JSON config (GRT) in the Database/Preset, without needing to edit n8n workflows.